Go to Content

 Disputes through extra-judicial means

-In the case of dispute over domain names, the registrants of these can agree to turn to institutionalised voluntary arbitration, within the terms of the Voluntary Arbitration Law.
+In the event of a dispute over domain names, their holders may undertake to resort to institutionalised voluntary arbitration or mediation, under the terms of the Voluntary Arbitration Law.

 When registering a domain name, the registrant can agree to the arbitration convention with regard to the resolution of disputes over domain names, designating for that purpose, ARBITRARE - Centro de Arbitragem para a Propriedade Industrial, Nomes de Domínio, Firmas e Denominações (Arbitration Centre for Industrial Property, Domain Names, Companies and Company Names).